 The festival will engage around 15 bands and workshop presenters.
 When selecting artists we use the following criteria:

-- a) Type of Material Performed: In accordance with the charter of ABOTMA is to encourage bluegrass and old-time music performance, we will only select acts playing bluegrass and American old-time music.
+a) Type of Material Performed: In accordance with the charter of ABOTMA to encourage bluegrass and old-time music performance, we will only select acts playing bluegrass and American old-time music with acoustic instruments.

-Artists should also have promotional material such as CDs, merchandise, a website, photos and a bio that we can use in the promotion of Mountaingrass.
+d) Promotional material: Performers should have promotional material such as CDs, merchandise, a website, photos and a bio that we can use in the promotion of Mountaingrass.
 When applying via the Application Form, performers are expected to submit a biography, and examples of their music via CDs, MP3s or links to sound files on their website.